norlab-ulaval/libpointmatcher/doc/Tutorials.md

 - Applying Datapoint Filters
 - How point clouds are represented?
 - How to move a point cloud using a rigid transformation?
+- Writting your own filter <!--- Samuel: have a look to http://docs.ros.org/groovy/api/libpointmatcher/html/ in the section Extending libpointmatcher-->

 Note: if you don't find what you need, don't hesitate to propose or participate to new tutorials.